Male Breast Reduction Surgery in Houston, TX

 What is Gynecomastia?

 Gynecomastia is breast enlargement in men.
-Breast enlargement can be caused by many factors including obesity, hormonal imbalances, certain medical conditions, hereditary conditions, or from taking certain drugs or medications.
+Breast enlargement in men can be caused by many factors including obesity, hormonal imbalances, certain medical conditions, hereditary conditions, or from taking certain drugs or medications.
 Some men feel pain associated with the growth and are bothered by the appearance.
-Surgery is performed to remove the excess breast tissue.
+Surgery is performed by Dr. Kimberly Carpin to remove the excess breast tissue.

 Who is a candidate for gynecomastia surgery?

 Healthy males with bothersome excessive breast tissue are good candidates.

 A medical evaluation by your primary care physician should be performed to identify any medical conditions contributing to the gynecomastia before pursuing surgery.